ivan-kopylove/java-incubator/readme.md

-The project is an incubator, it contains different modules and serves different purposes:
+The project is an incubator, it contains different modules and serves different purposes.

-- jobs change, this project stays - over time the examples are internalized;
+Jobs change, this project stays - over time the examples are internalized and the project became a catalog of snippets in form of runnable code.

-- early stage projects - to be extracted into a separate project when matured enough;
+Early stage projects are here as well - to be extracted into a separate project when matured enough.

-- atomic examples;
-- atomic koans:
+On top of that, there are a bit more comlex, but still atomic examples.

-  - what will be printed;
+Finally, there are atomic koans.
+Predict what will be printed and Fixmes.
-  - fixmes;